 Jose: Have you tried the University Library' electronic databases?
 You could search for relevant books, e-journals, theses and dissertations or even request inter-library loans if Penn State doesn't have the references you need.

 Brian: Wow!
 I didn't know that.
 Where can I find that information?

 Jose: Just go to the Libraries Web page, and look for "Information and Services" page.
 You'll find a lot of useful links.
 And make sure you cite your references properly in your paper to avoid plagiarism.
 That information's there,too.

 Brian: Jose, you're such a great help!
 I will definitely look up the Libraries Web page.
 Umm...you want half a sandwich?
 Only missing one bite.

 Awareness of available academic resources and technical support will help you solve problems you encounter throughout your online learning period.

 If you are taking a World Campus online course, you may access the Penn State Outreach HelpDesk Web site for technical support by using your Penn State Access Account.
-The Outreach HelpDesk online knowledgebase (http://psu.intelliresponse.com/worldcampus/) has a vast collection of frequent questions and answers that allows you to search for solutions from the knowledgebase.
+The Outreach HelpDesk (http://student.worldcampus.psu.edu/technical-support/contact-us) can assist you with technical issues.

-For non-World Campus online and blended (partially online) courses, the Information Technology Services Help Desk at Penn State offers a variety of consultation services to help you with your technical problems.
-You may call the ITS Helpline (814-865-HELP), e-mail the Help Desk (firstname.lastname@example.org), walk in, or make an appointment for discussing your problems with the consultants.
-You may also search the online ITS Knowledge Base (http://kb.its.psu.edu/) for answers to technology questions.
+For non-World Campus online and blended (partially online) courses, the Information Technology Help Desk at Penn State offers a variety of consultation services to help you with your technical problems.
+You may call the ITS Helpline (814-865-HELP), e-mail the Penn State Help Request Portal (http://service.psu.edu/).
+You may also search the online ServiceNow Base (https://pennstate.service-now.com/help_portal/) for answers to technology questions.